shaksiwnl/ios-signer-unraid/README.md

 2. Your first rule should be your apps and jobs bypass.
 You can copy that rule down below.
 3. You then need to enable a policy for securing the webserver.
 4. I use a group named "`ios`" and then have all of my friends/family that use the ios signer a part of that group.
 They will need their own login (Or you can use just one for them just make the password strong :] )
-5. IN your user_database.yml you need to grant those friends and family memebers the group "`ios`".
+5. IN your user_database.yml you need to grant those friends and family members the group "`ios`".
 Here is an [example](https://i.imgur.com/ZUSCKUF.png).
 You should also grant your self that ios group as well as your admin group.
 5. Your admin and wildcard rule should be below these two rules.
 6. Below is how I have my authelia config set up under access control section.